 When we got back to the States, we went to Tex-Mex joints every day for about four days in a row.
 Even now, a month after we returned, I salivate when I think of gooey cheese enchiladas, creamy guacamole (oh, how I love thee), and refried beans topped with bits of jalapeno.

 Batter before mixing, chile relleno ready to be fried

 And chile rellenos make my heart sing.
 There is just something wonderful about slightly spicy poblano peppers stuffed with cheese that has melted into every crevice of the green shell and surrounded by a crackling crust.
 Join me in my addiction.
 I promise, you won't regret it.

-Adapted from The People's Guide to Mexico: Chile Rellenos
+The People's Guide to Mexico: Chile Rellenos

 Time: 45 minutes

 2 poblano peppers*